Banata

 Production Checklist

-• BETTER_AUTH_SECRET is set to a unique, strong random value (different from development)
+• BETTER_AUTH_SECRET is a unique, strong random value (different from development)

 • NEXT_PUBLIC_CONVEX_URL points to your production Convex deployment